lukechadwick/linux-intel-undervolt-gui/README.md

 Python (tested with 3, unsure about 2)

-Secure boot disabled: msr provides an interface to read and write the model-specific registers and this isn't possible with secure boot enabled.
+SecureBoot disabled: msr provides an interface to read and write the model-specific registers and under linux this isn't possible with SecureBoot enabled.

 ## TODO